apjanke/agnosterj-zsh-theme/README.md

 - `prompt_virtualenv`
 - `prompt_dir`
 - `prompt_git`
-- `prompt_end`

 If you want to add, remove, or reorder some segments of the prompt, you can use the array environment variable named `AGNOSTER_PROMPT_SEGMENTS`.
+There are many prompt segments available that are not enabled by default.
+See the source code for options!

 ### Examples